conbench/conbench/benchadapt/python/README.md

 ## Environment variables

-benchadapt relies on a number of environment variables.
-The Conbench server ones (`CONBENCH_*`) are used by `benchclients.ConbenchClient`; the git ones (`CONBENCH_PROJECT_*`) are used to populate run and result metadata if not specified directly; and `CONBENCH_MACHINE_INFO_NAME` is for overriding the machine name in automatically gathered machine info when necessary:
+Some operations of benchadapt rely on a number of environment variables.
+The Conbench API ones (`CONBENCH_*`) are used by `benchclients.ConbenchClient`; the git ones (`CONBENCH_PROJECT_*`) are used to populate run and result metadata if not specified directly; and `CONBENCH_MACHINE_INFO_NAME` is for overriding the machine name in automatically gathered machine info when necessary:

 - `CONBENCH_URL`: Required.
-The URL of the Conbench server without a trailing slash, e.g. `https://conbench.example.com`
+The URL of the Conbench API without a trailing slash, e.g. `https://conbench.example.com`
-- `CONBENCH_EMAIL`: The email to use for Conbench login.
-Only required if the server is private.
+- `CONBENCH_EMAIL`: The email to use for Conbench login
-- `CONBENCH_PASSWORD`: The password to use for Conbench login.
-Only required if the server is private.
+- `CONBENCH_PASSWORD`: The password to use for Conbench login
 - `CONBENCH_PROJECT_REPOSITORY`: The repository name (in the format `org/repo`) or the URL (in the format `https://github.com/org/repo`)
 - `CONBENCH_PROJECT_PR_NUMBER`: [recommended] The number of the GitHub pull request that